 - In WP, the ease of which you can share a photo or other item to Facebook, Twitter, or LinkedIn is often overlooked.
 It is really a great feature.
 Don’t forget about Instagram.

 - The WP PeopleHub is one of those simple, yet highly effective baked in features.
 It combines all your local and social contacts into a unified list.
 From here you can take action (post to Wall, tweet, call, send email, call on Skype, etc).
+There is a People App in Windows 8.1 but it doesn’t offer the same level of integration as the phone.

 - Precision cursor control.
 Again, I must be spoiled from using WP8, but why doesn’t Win8.1 allow you to precisely place the cursor where you want without using arrow keys?

 - App switching enhancements.
 Windows.Next needs a touch initiated modern version of Expose to find all your open apps.
+The Alt-tab mini tiles along the left are not obvious enough.

 - Streaming flexibility.
 I find it baffling that after all this time I still have a hard time streaming from Win8.1 to my xbox 360, or from my phone to my tablet, etc… Quit messing around with consortium and just make this work.